When the Bough Breaks

 Hide and Seek

 From there I went on to cook in a shelter for men.
-It was quite an adventure and I had many delightful and hilarious experiences there. ( I share about this in more detail on the cooking page of the blog.)
+That was quite an adventure and I had many delightful and hilarious experiences there. ( I share about this in more detail on the cooking page of the blog.)
 I tried to write a sitcom about that experience when I quit working there, but I didn’t enjoy the process.
 If you know someone who writes screenplays I have a great pitch.

 This poem came out of my observations during those years.